 4. Has Vaughn College considered a satellite or remote campus in the New York metro area?

 We would certainly consider additional campus locations if it made good sense for the institution.
 The demand for aviation professionals is strong worldwide right now and for the next two decades.
-We also work with institutions globally including the University of the West Indies, who send their graduates students to Vaughn for a week-long internship, as well as an institution in Shanghai, China.
+We also work with institutions globally, including the University of the West Indies, which sends its graduate students to Vaughn for a week-long internship, as well as an institution in Shanghai, China.
 Jian Jiao University currently has 40 students enrolled at Vaughn who complete a bachelor’s degree in aviation maintenance in less than two years.

 5. If you can achieve one goal in the next five years, what would it be?